JvFern4ndes/JvFern4ndes/README.md

   <div align="center">
 - 🐱‍🏍 Currently i work as a machine operator <br>
 - 👀 I’m interested in Web Development and Mobile <br>
-- 🌱 I’m currently learning HTML5, CSS3 and JavaScript <br>
+- 🌱 I'm currently learning and perfecting myself in Javascript, React and React Native <br>
 - 📫 How to reach me

   <br>